ielab/ielab.github.io/index.md

 # The Information Engineering Lab

-We a collaborative group of researchers working in the the area of information engineering.
-Much of this research is specifically on the areas of [information retrieval](https://en.wikipedia.org/wiki/Information_retrieval); i.e., search.
+The ielab is a collaborative group of researchers working in the area of information engineering.
+Much of this research is specifically on the areas of [information retrieval](https://en.wikipedia.org/wiki/Information_retrieval), i.e. search, and health informatics.

 ## Projects

 ielab works on a diversity of projects.
-Some examples include:
+Research strenghts include:

-* Health Search
-* Formal IR models
+* **Formal models of Information Retrieval:** retrieval models, learning to rank, user models, evaluation of information retrieval systems.
+* **Health Search:** models, systems, evaluation for tasks in consumer health search, clinical decision support, precision medicine, search for systematic review compilation, cohort selection for clinical trials.
+* **Domain-specific search:** case law retrieval.

-The current projects that ielab is working on including links to code repositories, live demos, and publications can be found on the [projects page](/projects).
+The **current projects** that ielab is working on including links to code repositories, live demos, and publications can be found on the [projects page](/projects).

 For advertised **student projects** (including PhD, masters, and undergraduate) please visit the [student projects page](/student-projects).

-To view a list of the groups publications, please visit the [publications page](/publications).
+To view a list of the group **publications**, please visit the [publications page](/publications).

 ---